 Military OneSource counseling and other services

 Discharged service members, retired service members, their immediate families and surviving spouses can continue to take advantage of the extensive counseling and support services offered by Military OneSource – some for 365 days after transitioning out, some longer.
-Check here to see a full list of who is eligible and for how long.

 Leaving no one behind